 This annual event by the Ocean Institute is held in Dana Point and pays homage to the area’s maritime history and ocean.
 Kids can tour ships, learn how to tie a bowline, talk to sailors, meet mermaids and much more.

-There are 16 gorgeous themed gardens at The Huntington Botanical Gardens, including an interactive one just for kids.
+There are 16 gorgeous themed gardens at The Huntington Botanical Gardens.
+Kid favorites include the Chinese, Japanese and rose gardens.
+There’s a conservatory exhibit for middle-schoolers, while the Helen and Peter Bing Children’s Garden is ideal for the younger ones.
 There they can play near cute topiary animals, splash in water, make music and even find fairy doors.
 Plus, there are tons of classes, events for families and kid-friendly dining.
+Bring your swimsuit!

 Go Skiing in Los Angeles

 Where else but LA can you frolic in the Pacific one day then hit the powder on a snow-capped mountain the next?
 There are a bunch of family-friendly ski resorts not too far from downtown LA.
 Two close ones ones are Snow Valley Mountain Resort and Mountain High Resort.